dinde451/jarr.d1/Jarulfs_Guide.md

 Other restrictions

 Just a few other words on what is possible and not.
-A unique item can only be of the base item listed in chapter 3.5.
+A unique item can only be of the base item listed in CHAPTER_LINK_unique-items.
 A Dreamflange can, for example, only be a mace and, nothing else.

 The difficulty you play on only affects the base item, but as a